77maxsim/solo-tutor-saas/README.md

 - Telegram bot token (if using notifications)
 - Sentry DSNs (if using error tracking)

+## 📅 Google Calendar Integration

+### How It Works
+The integration provides one-way synchronization from Classter to Google Calendar:

+1. **Enable Sync**: Go to Profile → Google Calendar Integration and toggle sync on
+2. **Automatic Sync**: New sessions automatically appear in your Google Calendar
+3. **Bulk Sync**: Sync all existing sessions with the "Sync Existing Sessions" button
+4. **Real-Time Progress**: Watch live progress with percentage, success/fail counts
+5. **Updates**: When you edit a session in Classter, the Google Calendar event updates automatically
+6. **Deletions**: When you delete a session in Classter, the calendar event is removed

+### Calendar Event Details
+Each synced event includes:
+- **Title**: Student name + "Session"
+- **Time**: Converted from UTC to your local timezone
+- **Duration**: Exact session length
+- **Description**: Session notes (if any)
+- **Color Coding**: Visual distinction for different session types

+### Progress Indicator
+When syncing multiple sessions, you'll see:
+- Real-time progress: "Syncing session 45/237"
+- Visual progress bar with percentage
+- Success count: ✓ Success: 45
+- Failure count (if any): ✗ Failed: 2
+- Non-blocking UI - continue using the app while syncing

+### Important Notes
+- **One-Way Sync**: Changes in Google Calendar won't sync back to Classter
+- **Non-Blocking**: Calendar sync failures don't prevent session operations
+- **Optional**: You can toggle sync on/off anytime in your profile settings
+- **Bulk Operations**: Recurring sessions and bulk deletions sync all affected calendar events

+### Transfer Ownership
+If you transfer the Replit project:
+1. New owner needs to re-authorize Google Calendar in Replit integrations
+2. No code changes required
+3. All existing `google_calendar_event_id` references remain valid
+4. One-time setup process

+## 📊 Earnings Analytics

+### Dashboard Features
+- **Total Earnings**: Cumulative earnings across all sessions
+- **Today's Earnings**: Real-time tracking of today's completed sessions
+- **Weekly/Monthly Views**: Switch between time periods for detailed analysis
+- **Student Breakdown**: See which students contribute most to your earnings
+- **Interactive Charts**: Hover over data points to see exact values
+- **Trend Analysis**: Month-over-month comparison to track growth

+### Chart Types
+1. **Earnings Trend**: Line chart showing earnings over time with configurable periods
+2. **Student Distribution**: See earnings breakdown by student with session counts
+3. **Monthly Comparison**: Compare current month vs. previous month performance
+4. **Top Performers**: Identify your most valuable students

+### Features
+- **Real-Time Updates**: Charts update automatically as sessions are added/modified
+- **Multi-Currency**: View earnings in your preferred currency
+- **Responsive**: Charts adapt to mobile and desktop screens
+- **Performance Optimized**: Handles large datasets efficiently
+- **Export Ready**: Data structured for easy export to other tools

 ## 📱 Public Booking Flow

 Students can book sessions through a public booking page: